Small business electricity prices increasing?

 So whether you run an office, a restaurant or community centre, we can help.

-The following table lists typical prices we had available in March 2021.
+The table below was written in March 2021, and shows prices we had available then.
 These prices are based on a 12 month contract for a standard, single rate meter using 30,000 kWh of electricity per year.
 They do not include VAT or Climate Change Levy (CCL).

 |PES AREA*||Price per kWh||Daily standing charge|